 And CBD has the power to curb those attentional biases, at least when it comes to smoking.

 If you’re a smoker trying to quit and you start using CBD, the next time you’re watching someone smoke a cigarette on the big screen, you’ll probably be a lot less likely to want one yourself.

-What’s more, smoking CBD flower can provide the sensation of smoking without the addictive ingredients, which some people may find helpful as part of the quitting process.
+What’s more, smoking CBD flowers can provide the sensation of smoking without the addictive ingredients, which some people may find helpful as a part of the quitting process.